groq/groq-api-cookbook/groq_codegpt_setup.md

 ## How to Use CodeGPT in Visual Studio Code
 ### 1. Create a GroqCloud Account
-- Sign up for a free [GroqCloud account](https://console.groq.com/playground) and generate a Groq API key at [https://console.groq.com/keys](https://console.groq.com/keys)
+- Sign up for a free [GroqCloud account](https://console.groq.com/playground) and generate a Groq API key on the [console](https://console.groq.com/keys)

 ### 2. Install CodeGPT
 - Open Visual Studio Code and navigate to the "Extensions" marketplace and install the **CodeGPT** extension